 “Antivirus” as a buzzword has been on the slide over the last decade.
 Fifteen to twenty years ago it was virally popular, but times have changed and operating systems have become largely self-sufficient when it comes to security.

 But what about Android?
-The relatively new platform has had its share of scares over the years, but now in 2018, with years of security improvements under its belt, does Android really need all those “antivirus” apps promising round-the-clock protection?
+The relatively new platform has had its share of scares over the years, but now, with years of security improvements under its belt, does Android really need all those “antivirus” apps promising round-the-clock protection?
 We’re here to tell you.

 What Kind of Android User Are You?